alexfernandez803/remotion-dataset/README.md

 https://user-images.githubusercontent.com/7582277/202846276-b0254ba6-b052-4972-957d-a16ed33af884.mp4

-## Individual after credit
+### Individual after credit
 https://user-images.githubusercontent.com/7582277/202846306-bc6ea465-e7e9-4d33-b8e6-655cf09eb4d4.mp4

 https://user-images.githubusercontent.com/7582277/202846310-2afe9cc3-3c3b-4c74-b762-aa85e28fe36f.mp4

+## Problem
+How to individually extract a video with different parameter from a set of records.

+## Solution
+Create a separate process to bundle the remotion project, pass the data and render video separately using node js.
+We will be leveraging `@remotion/renderer` package and [render video in nodejs ](https://www.remotion.dev/docs/ssr/#render-a-video-using-nodejs-apis).

+## Let's work out the solution

-## This assumes that you already bootstrapped you're remotion project
+### This assumes that you already bootstrapped you're remotion project

-## Creating a JSON structure
+### Create a JSON structure

 Let's start a simple json record that represents data that needs to automatically animated.
 The record contains bill of materials or credits to project that is used to create a remotion video, in movies an after credits.

-## Sample json record
+### Sample json record

-Record that is installed in the npm project
+1. Record that is installed in the npm project

 ```json
   {